Abbie Cornish Biography: In Her Own Words – Video Exclusive, News, Photos, Age

 ABBIE CORNISH BIO: PERSONAL LIFE & DATING HISTORY

-Cornish has been vegetarian since the age of 13 and has since become an ambassador for Australian animal rights group Voiceless, The Animal Protection Institute, appearing in their commercials and attending various events.
+Cornish has been a vegetarian since the age of 13 and has since become an ambassador for Australian animal rights group Voiceless, The Animal Protection Institute, appearing in their commercials and attending various events.

 She consistently appears on “Sexiest” lists, ranking at #80 in Maxim’s Hot 100 Women list in 2007, “Australia’s Sexiest Vegetarian” in 2008, #89 in the 2011 FHM (Australia) list of “100 Sexiest Women in the World,” and #33 on Ask Men’s top 99 “most desirable women” of 2011.